 The vineyard is planted with with Chambourcin, Vidal Blanc, Traminette, Petit Verdot, and Viognier.
-Wines are on the sweeter side; some of those on offer at our visit were Saude Creek White, an unusual, dry apple-based wine with added cinnamon; a light, off-dry Vidal Blanc; Chambourcin that had a spritz of effervescence; Saude Creek Red, a semi-dry blend; and the popular Tavern White blend of Muscat and Chardonel.
+Wines are on the sweeter side; some of those on offer at our visit were Saude Creek White, an unusual, dry apple-based wine; a light, off-dry Vidal Blanc; Chambourcin that had a spritz of effervescence; Saude Creek Red, a semi-dry blend; and the popular Tavern White blend of Muscat and Chardonnay.
 We went off-menu and bought the Tavern Red, a cinnamon infused Cab Franc, temptingly (and smartly) referred to as Christmas in a Bottle.
 Mulled wine by the fire, here we come.

 The tasting room is warm, with wooden beams and blocks of natural stone surrounding the bar and the wood-burning fireplace.
 From the back deck, it seemed that all 100 of Saude Creek's acres were covered in trees, bursting with red, yellow, orange and green.